 Album: Good Girl Gone Bad

 Correct me if I’m wrong, but I think this was the first time we saw Rihanna go edgy for a video.
 That risk paid in dividends.
 She no longer was that R&B chick and became a bonafide pop star.
 It was her best selling single with over 4.3 million units sold, until “We Found Love” came along with 4.6+ million.
 Fun fact, I rock the “Disturbia” dance routine on XBox Kinect’s “Dance Central”.
 No flash cards needed.
 How ya like me now?
 LOL.

 Album: Paper Trail (T.I. album)

 Here’s the third chart topper with Rihanna, in essence, being just a guest star.
 Once again, Rihanna’s vocals on the chorus make the song.
 No offense T.I.

 Album: Good Girl Gone Bad

 Her sole ballad to top Billboard’s Hot 100.
 Such a beautiful song.
-That being said, the Seamus Haji dance remix of “Take A Bow” kills.
-That version had me party rockin’ that entire summer.
+That being said, the Seamus Haji dance remix of “Take A Bow” slays.
+That version is still one of my favorite dance remixes.